rhadp/rhadp/docs/deployment.md

 ### Inventory setup

 Folder `inventory` contains examples of different cluster configurations.
-Select a configuration example (e.g. main.yml.example) and adjust it to your needs.
+Select a configuration example (e.g. main.yml.example) and modify it to your needs.

 Copy the inventory template:
 ```bash
 cp inventory/main.yml.example inventory/main.yml
 ```

-Configure your environment:
+Configure the inventory file:
 ```bash
 # Edit the inventory file with your specific settings
 vi inventory/main.yml